Spay Abortion: Why would a rescue choose to terminate a pet pregnancy?

 Giving birth or caring for young babies in a shelter environment can lead to longterm health and behavior consequences for both mom and babies.

 Very young puppies and kittens who come into the shelter without a mother need to be bottle fed, which requires feeding the babies every 2-3 hours and special care to ensure that they stay warm, urinate, and defecate.
 Most shelters do not have staff who can provide around-the-clock care, and these young puppies and kittens cannot make it through the night alone.
-Even with proper care, many "bottle babies" do not make it, as the odds are against them by nature of being away from their mother.
+Even with proper care, many bottle babies do not make it, as the odds are against them by nature of being away from their mother.

 Private rescues cannot keep up with demand